ietf-rats-wg/eat/draft-ietf-rats-eat.md

 {::include nc-cddl/swevidence.cddl}
 ~~~~

-### The Measurement Results Claim (measurement-results) {#measurementresults}
+### measres (Software Measurement Results) Claim {#measurementresults}

-This claim is a general-purpose structure for reporting comparison of measurements to expected reference values.
+The "measres" claim is a general-purpose structure for reporting comparison of measurements to expected reference values.
 This claim provides a simple standard way to report the result of a comparison as success, failure, fail to run, ...

 It is the nature of measurement systems that they are specific to the operating system, software and hardware of the entity that is being measured.